brysgo/declarative-engine-objc/README.md

 ## License

-declarative-engine is available under the MIT license.
+DeclarativeEngine is available under the MIT license.
 See the LICENSE file for more info.